Neufund/ico-transparency-monitor/README.md

  Using [Web3](https://github.com/ethereum/wiki/wiki/JavaScript-API#watch-callback-return-value) The ICO-Monitor takes the address of an ICO Smart Contract and scans through the whole blockchain and collects all token generation events logged by the ICO smart contract.

 ### Questions
-In addition to the collected data, ICO smart contracts are assigned a class based on a decision matrix by manually answering these questions:
+ICO smart contracts are assigned a class, based on a decision matrix by manually answering these questions:

 1. Is ICO controlled by a smart contract? (some ICOs are entirely performed in the backend and smart contract is created post factum.
-Example ICONOMI
+Example ICONOMI)

 2. Is smart contract source code available? (license type ie. if this is open source or not does not matter)